 Apart from souvenirs, you can also bargain for clothes and shoes, fruit and vegetables at farmers markets, and even haggle with taxi drivers.

 Where you cannot bargain in China is generally anywhere you can see physical price tags on merchandise.
-Also, don’t anticipate being able to haggle in China at shopping malls or places where you can buy genuine name brand items.
+Also, don’t anticipate being able to haggle in China at high-end shopping malls or places where you can buy genuine name brand items.

 #2: Decide Your “Final Price” When Bargaining in China